Frequently Asked Questions

-I'm terribly risk adverse and thus I'm a strong proponent of excessive insurance.
-My studio carries $2,000,000 dollars in liability insurance ($4,000,000 general aggregate), $25,000 in errors & omissions insurance, and full replacement equipment insurance on all gear valued at more than $100.
+I'm terribly risk adverse and thus I'm a proponent of excessive insurance.
+My studio carries $2,000,000 dollars in business liability insurance ($4,000,000 general aggregate), $25,000 in errors & omissions insurance, and full replacement equipment insurance on all gear valued at more than $100.

 What kind of photography equipment do you use?

 I use the best equipment in the world.
 For more information about my gear, check out the detailed Photography Equipment page on this website.

 Is your equipment expensive?

 As an example, for my three primary camera bodies, I could have purchased any one of the following brand new automobiles: Chevrolet Aveo, Chevrolet Sonic, Ford Fiesta, Hyundai Accent, Kia Rio, Kia Soul, Mazda MAZDA2, Nissan Cube, Nissan Versa, Suzuki SX4, or Toyota Yaris.

-As Dr. Hammond of Jurassic Park fame famously said, I've “spared no expense" when it comes to the equipment I use to photograph and process projects that I take on from Los Angeles clients.
+As Dr. Hammond of Jurassic Park fame famously said, I've “spared no expense" when it comes to the equipment I use to photograph and process projects that I take on from Houston clients.
 I'd like to think that this investment translates into helping me create the best possible photographs for my clients.
 More info about my gear can be found here.

 What if you have an equipment failure or computer malfunction?

 Have you ever misplaced a file on your computer?
 Have you ever had a hard drive go bad?
-As a busy photographer covering weddings, portraits, events, and venues across Los Angeles, I handle hundreds of thousands of image files every year—and every one of them is terribly important.
+As a busy photographer covering weddings, portraits, events, and venues across Houston, I handle hundreds of thousands of image files every year—and every one of them is terribly important.

-First, I will not use any camera unless it is capable of holding two memory cards.
+First, I won't use any camera unless it is capable of holding two memory cards.
 This feature, typically only available on the best professional camera bodies, allows me to write image files to two cards simultaneously.
 That means that in the highly unlikely situation where one card fails, there's another memory card available with the same exact set of files thus ensuring that no photographs are lost.

-Would you say that you're a successful photographer?
+Are you a successful photographer?

 However, in order to truly achieve success, my work must constantly evolve and improve.
 The goal that I've set for myself is to always be better than I was last week.
 And if I can continue to meet that standard, then I believe that I'll ensure my future success.